Star Wars: X-wing (book series): The Krytos Trap (1996)

 The Krytos Trap (1996) is the third novel in the series.
 With the New Republic's successful conquest of Coruscant, the fledgling government must now deal with the difficulties of occupying and pacifying the former Imperial capital.
 The plot focuses on three key events.
 The first is the occupation of Coruscant and the trouble the Empire left behind with its crippling bio-attack on the planet.
 The virus used in the attack being the Krytos virus, ordered by Imperial leader Ysanne Isard and developed by General Evir Derricote.
 Humans are specifically immune, while all other species are vulnerable, creating racial tensions between humans and nonhumans.
-In addition, Krytos can only be cured bacta, which the Empire has a monopoly over.
+In addition, Krytos can only be cured with bacta, which the Empire has a monopoly over.
 This, combined with Imperial Intelligence officer Kirtan Loor's terrorist activities while taking orders from the Palpatine Counterinsurgency Front, leaves Coruscant and the New Republic in a state of emergency.
 Tycho Celchu is accused of murdering Corran and put on trial.
 Meanwhile, Corran finds himself as Isard's prisoner in the Lusankya facility along with the Rebel general and hero Jan Dodonna.
 Loor attempts to defect to the New Republic but is murdered before he can testify in Tycho's defense, but Corran manages to escape Lusankya and exonerate Tycho, exposing Erisi as the traitor instead.
 With Lusankya exposed, Isard reveals it is actually a Super Star Destroyer buried under Coruscant and uses it to escape the planet, wreaking untold havoc in its wake.